Motorola Razr review: With updated specs and 5G, this is what we needed in February

 OK battery life, sub-6 5G and Snapdragon 765G

 Motorola claims a benefit of using the Quick View display more is it doesn't tax battery life as bad as using the main display.
 And that's good news.
 In my use, the new Razr gets me barely through a day.
 I typically find myself topping off at dinner time.
 And that's while I'm connected to 5G.
-I'm getting about 7 hours and 30 minutes of screen-on time and in a test with continuous video playback on Airplane mode the Razr lasted 15 hours and 53 minutes, that's one hour and 50 minutes more than the 2019 Razr lasted in the same test.
+I'm getting about 7 hours, 30 minutes of screen-on time and in a test with continuous video playback on Airplane mode the Razr lasted 15 hours, 53 minutes, that's 1 hour, 50 minutes more than the 2019 Razr lasted in the same test.
 And that's 53 minutes more than the Galaxy Z Flip.

 The new Razr has a larger battery than the 2019 Razr and some of that is to compensate for use on 5G, which can eat up battery life.
 The Razr can work on sub-6 flavors of 5G like on AT&T and T-Mobile.
 I've been testing this Razr on T-Mobile's 5G here in Chicago.
 Sometimes I get speeds over 100Mbps for downloads (that's outdoors) and other times I get speeds that are 4.55Mbps (that's also outdoors).
 Both of those results were well within the 5G coverage on T-Mobile's map and speaks more to T-Mobile's 5G network than it does the phone.